What does critical infrastructure do?

 The programme direction is as follows:

-Jo da Silva, Arup Fellow and Director International Development, is overseeing the programme during recruitment of our new Executive Director.
+Jo da Silva, Arup Fellow and Director International Development, is overseeing the programme as Acting Director.
 Nancy Kete stepped down in 2018 as Programme Executive Director, Resilience Shift.
 More.

 Juliet Mian is Technical Director.